woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 ```

  Within our database `postgres_db` we'll create table `objects_table`.
-We'll need the following columns: `feature_id` for a unique identifier, `edited_by` to show who digitized it, `type_id` to reflect what kind of object, `ingest_time` to show when it was last edited, and `axis_bbox` to store the digitized polygon (in this example we will use bounding boxes), and `point_geom` to store the bounding box centroid.
+We'll need the following columns: `feature_id` for a unique identifier, `edited_by` to show who digitized it, `type_id` to reflect what kind of object it represents, `ingest_time` to show when it was last edited, and `axis_bbox` to store the digitized polygon (in this example we will use bounding boxes), and `point_geom` to store the bounding box centroid.
 In psql or pgadmin3, execute:

 ```
 CREATE TABLE public.objects_table (